 This is the part of the interview where you want to show that you can both be creative and structured at the same time.
 You should be ready to gather requirements, design a system at a high-level and then deep dive into relevant components with your interviewer.

 Here are some common system design questions asked in the Facebook TPM interview reports which can be found on Glassdoor.
-For more information, we also recommend reading the following guide on how to answer system design questions, and practicing system design questions in this course.
+For more information, we also recommend reading the following guide on how to answer system design questions, and practicing the system design questions in this list.

 Meta TPM interview questions - System design